g00glen00b/dimitri.codes/content/posts/2021/2021-09-14-bundling-react-spring-boot/index.md

 ![Project structure with target/classes containing a static-folder](./images/copied-resources.png)

-Now we only have to add the frontend-module as a dependency to our backend-project.
+Now we only have to add the frontend-module as a dependency to our backend-module.
 This can be done by opening the **pom.xml** of our backend-project and adding:

 ````xml